 Overall, this feature can avoid heavy losses on a trade within 60 minutes of activation.

 All EasyMarkets trades include a guaranteed stop-loss trading tool ensuring:

-- No slippage can occur irrelevant of market conditions at the time
+- Irrelevant of market conditions at the time, no slippage can occur.

 Negative Balance Protection

-The final trading tool offered to reduce the level of risk associated with CFD trading is negative balance protection.
-This ensures that if a trader’s losses exceed their deposit that EasyMarkets will exist the trader from the market and pay and additional losses.
+The final trading tool offered to reduce the high risk nature associated with CFD trading is negative balance protection.
+This ensures that if a trader’s losses exceed their deposit, EasyMarkets will exit the trader from the market and pay any additional losses.
 This can be critical when executing multiple trading strategies where profits or losses can be hard to monitor.

 Easy Markets Has Fixed Spreads, Not Variable Spreads

 The majority of Australian forex providers offer variable spreads which change during the day making it hard to difficult to understand brokerage fees.
 Below shows the fixed spreads across the two standard accounts offered by EasyMarkets which differ by the forex trading platform across major currency such as the GBP and USD.

 The three key benefits of fixed spreads over variable spreads are:

 - Transparent trading costs as they are a market maker.